azimuth-cloud/zenith/docs/server.md

 is permitted and return either a 401 (if no or invalid credentials are given), 403 (if valid credentials are given but permission is denied) or 200 (if the request should be allowed to proceed).

-This functionality is intended to allow Zenith to integrate with other systems such as the [Azimuth portal](https://github.com/stackhpc/azimuth).
-Zenith itself does not provide an implementation for the authentication/authorization service.

 External auth is enabled by specifying the URL of the auth service.
 If the auth service is running in the same Kubernetes cluster, it can be a fully-qualified service URL